John Breslin: Writing

 In 2019, Breslin set up the Old Ireland in Colour project, which uses a combination of artificial intelligence techniques (such as DeOldify) and human artistry to colourise and restore historical photographs of Ireland and Irish people from the 19th and 20th centuries.
 An Old Ireland in Colour book with some of these photographs, featuring captions written by historian Sarah-Anne Buckley, was published by Merrion Press in October 2020.
 Breslin spoke to Ryan Tubridy about the book on The Late Late Show on 20 November 2020.

 Old Ireland in Colour was the number one bestselling book in Ireland from 15 to 28 November 2020 and from 6 to 26 December 2020 according to Nielsen BookScan.
 It was also the official Christmas number one for 2020 according to Nielsen BookScan.
 It also won Best Irish-Published Book of the Year at the Irish Book Awards 2020.

 A second volume, Old Ireland in Colour 2, also co-authored with Sarah-Anne Buckley, was published by Merrion Press in September 2021.
 Old Ireland in Colour 2 was the number one bestselling book in Ireland from 21–27 November 2021 according to Nielsen BookScan.

 Other activities

-Breslin served as secretary of the American Council on Exercise from 2017 to 2019.
+Breslin has served as chair (cathaoirleach) of Gaillimh le Gaeilge since the end of 2023, and was secretary of the American Council on Exercise from 2017 to 2019.